 • In a stand mixer combine the water, yeast, and honey with a whisk.
 Let stand until bubbly, about 5 minutes.
 If yeast is not bubbly, throw out and start again (make sure your yeast isn’t expired).

 • Using the paddle attachment, add three cups of flour to yeast mixture and mix on low until incorporated.
 Switch to the dough hook and add 1 1/2 additional cups of flour and the salt.
-Mix on low until incorporated, then increase speed to medium and knead with stand mixer for 3-5 minutes, or mix by hand for 5-10 minutes, until the dough is smooth and has been thoroughly kneaded.
+Mix on low until incorporated, then increase speed to medium and knead with stand mixer for 3-5 minutes, or mix by hand for 5-10 minutes, until the bagel dough is smooth and has been thoroughly kneaded.
 If the dough is still wet or sticky, add the remaining 1/2 cup of flour (or more as needed), one Tablespoon of flour at a time until it does not stick to your hands or the sides of the mixing bowl.

 • Grease a large food container or bowl with cooking spray and place the dough inside.
-Cover and let rise for one hour (the dough should nearly triple in size).
+Cover and let rise for one hour (the bagel dough should nearly triple in size).
 Preheat oven to 425°F. Punch the dough down and transfer to a lightly floured surface or cutting board.
 Using a chef’s knife or bench scraper, divide the dough into 8 pieces.
 Shape each piece into a medium tight dough round and place on the floured surface to rise for another 30 minutes.

 • While the bagels are completing their second rise, fill a large pot halfway with water and bring it to a boil.
 When the 30 minutes of rising are complete, form a hole in the middle of each piece of dough by squeezing your thumb and index finger together.
 Widen each hole until it reaches roughly 2 inches in diameter and set aside.
-Once the water is boiling, place each bagel in the water (you should be able to fit about two at a time) for 20-30 seconds per side, then transfer to a parchment paper-lined cookie sheet with a slotted spoon (4 per standard half sheet pan).
+Once the water is boiling, place each bagel in the boiling water (you should be able to fit about two at a time) for 20-30 seconds per side, then transfer to a parchment paper-lined cookie sheet with a slotted spoon (4 per standard half sheet pan).

 • Once the bagels have been boiled, brush the surfaces with the whisked egg white and top with desired toppings (plain is fine, too).
 Bake bagels in two batches for 20-25 minutes each.
 If your oven bakes unevenly, rotate the pan halfway through.
 Let the bagels cool completely and serve on the same day.